 Carole Perry, MPH, PhD – Nurse Educator

 Carole Perry received her MPH with a concentration in Health Services Administration and Public Health Nursing from the University of Pittsburgh Graduate School of Public Health.
 She also has a PhD in Medical Anthropology from the University of Pittsburgh.
-Carole has experience in public health nursing, teaching, and facilitating community/academic partnerships for clinical education of health profession students.
+Dr. Perry has experience in public health nursing, teaching, and facilitating community/academic partnerships for clinical education of health profession students.
 She has provided consultation to non-profit organization in the areas of health promotion and disease prevention.

 Lenore (Leni) K. Resick, PhD, CRNP, FNP-BC – Family Nurse Practitioner